Bobby Murdoch: Style of play

 A physically strong player who originally started out as an inside right, Murdoch flourished as a playmaker in the midfield under the leadership of Celtic manager Jock Stein, with teammate Bertie Auld as his partner.
 Murdoch was known for his accurate and precise passing of the ball, either short or long, that split opponents' defences.
 Aside from his accurate passing, Murdoch possessed great technique and control, could tackle and was able to shoot and pass with either foot.

 Fellow Celtic player Jim Craig noted Murdoch's influence on Celtic's efficiency as a team, stating: "When Bobby Murdoch played, the whole Celtic team played."
-Although talented, Murdoch struggled with injuries and weight problems.

 Later life, death and legacy

 Murdoch had an unsuccessful spell as a publican that ended in debt.
 In 1995, Murdoch won a legal case in a Medical Appeal Tribunal that an ankle injury he had sustained playing for Celtic was an industrial injury, entitling him to compensation from the state.
 In his last years he had a role helping at Celtic Park with match-day hospitality.

 He died, aged 56, following a stroke, in the Glasgow Victoria Infirmary.
 He was survived by Kathleen – his wife since 1964 – and by a daughter and two sons.
 Murdoch was the first of the Lisbon Lions to die.
 In 2016 his contribution was recognised with the unveiling of a plaque listing his achievements at the town hall in his hometown of Rutherglen; the ceremony was attended by family members, local dignitaries and former teammates.

 Murdoch's younger brothers Billy and James were also footballers; Billy was a reserve player at Celtic while Bobby was in the first team, and later played for Stenhousemuir and Kilmarnock.
-James aka Jimmy was also on Celtic's books as a youth before signing provisionally with Cardiff City, and played at Junior level for Cumbernauld United.
+James Jimmy was also on Celtic's books as a youth before signing provisionally with Cardiff City, and played at Junior level for Cumbernauld United.